 When it came to his workshop, Bewick focused on collaboration and developing the skills of his apprentices.
 Though he did not complete every task for every illustration himself, he was always closely involved in overseeing the work of his apprentices.
 Some of the apprentices that Bewick trained include John Anderson, Luke Clennell, and William Harvey, who went on to become well-known painters and engravers in their own right.

 In 1825, the Literary and Philosophical Society commissioned a marble bust of Bewick from the sculptor Edward Hodges Baily.
 Today there are several copies of that bust, including this bronze version, which sits in a niche of the building that replaced Bewick’s workshop in the Saint Nicholas Churchyard.
 (Another copy of the bust can be found at the British Museum in London.)

 There are a number of other sites named after or otherwise honoring Bewick spread throughout Newcastle.

 Taking either path around the back of St Nicholas Cathedral, the bust can be found in a niche at the far right corner of the square, next to the stairs, above a round plaque.
 From Dean Street, climb the stairs that lead up towards the cathedral, and look to your left.

 The Vampire Rabbit is also here - on the other side of the stairs, above an ornate arch.

-For more on Bewick, spot the bust in the magnificent Lit and Phil, and then carry on to Bewick Street where you'll find a round plaque marking his birth as well as the brass plaque of the Chillingham bull.
+For more on Bewick, spot the bust in the magnificent Lit and Phil, (near the spiral staircase) and then carry on to Bewick Street where you'll find a round plaque marking his birth as well as the brass plaque of the Chillingham bull, (on the sidewalk).